themagicalmammal/howtolinux/docs/guide/optimizeboot.md

 &emsp; Now, **Restart**

-::: danger Might be Unsafe
+::: danger
+This might be extremely unsafe!
 :::

 - **Switcheroo-control** [Required on Dual-GPU systems] is a D-Bus service to check the availability of dual-GPU.
 Keep this only if you have 2 GPUs.